Introduction and LAZ Location Map

-- PRIVATE SECTOR funding must be used to match fund projects where applicable (normally at least 50%)
+- PRIVATE SECTOR funding used to match fund projects where applicable (normally at least 50%)

-- All applicants will be required to register with the Rural Payments Agency
+- All applicants required to register with the Rural Payments Agency

-- Project applications will be assessed through the Local Action Group – comprising representatives from the Private, Public and Voluntary sector.
+- Project applications assessed through the Local Action Group – comprising representatives from the Private, Public and Voluntary sector.

-- There are two stages to the application which will take approximately 3 months if information is received promptly;
+- There were two stages to the application which took approximately 3 months when information received promptly;

 - Submission of an Expression of Interest application to the Local Action Group

-- If the Expression of Interest is eligible and sufficiently meets LAZ objectives and priorities, the project will be asked to submit a full application.
+- If Expression of Interest eligible and sufficiently met LAZ objectives and priorities, the project asked to submit a full application.

-We can receive Expressions of Interest applications at any time.
-These will be processed within 6 weeks.
-Once EOIs are endorsed applicants will be invited to submit a full application which must be with us by set deadlines in order to be considered by the Local Action Group Approval Panel meetings.
-Full applications and all associated documentation including planning permission, quotes and business plans must be received by the following dates:-
+We received Expressions of Interest applications at any time.
+These were processed within 6 weeks.
+Once EOIs endorsed applicants invited to submit a full application which must have been with us by set deadlines in order to be considered by the Local Action Group Approval Panel meetings.
+Full applications and all associated documentation including planning permission, quotes and business plans were received by the following dates:-